Package import"zappem.net/pub/graphics/svgpoly"

 Overview

-This package adds support for manipulating a polygon object representation of the content of SVGs.
-This package is for converting an SVG file input into to a collection of such polygons.
+This package supports manipulating a polygon object representation of the content of SVGs.
+The package is for converting an SVG file input into to a collection of such polygons, and the reverse process.

-The primary use case is digesting SVG files from KiCad and automating the outline generation of overlapping polygons.
+The primary use case is digesting SVG files from KiCad and automating the outline generation from overlapping polygons.
+The package can import SVGs using svger and output in SVG format via svgof.

 $ gnuplot --version